opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/ecs_types_and_specifications/ecs_specifications/gpu-accelerated_ecss.rst

 -  Each GPU provides 80 GiB of GPU memory and 3,026 TFLOPS INT8 compute.
 -  The GPU memory bandwidth can reach up to 2,000 GB/s.

-**Supported Common Software**
+**Supported Software**

 P5s ECSs are used in computing acceleration scenarios, such as deep learning training, inference, scientific computing, molecular modeling, and seismic analysis.
 If the software is required to support GPU CUDA, use P5s ECSs.
-The following commonly used software is supported:
+P5s ECSs support the following commonly used software:

 -  Common deep learning frameworks, such as TensorFlow, Spark, PyTorch, MXNet, and Caffe
 -  CUDA GPU rendering supported by RedShift for Autodesk 3ds Max and V-Ray for 3ds Max